nielspeen/cubewell/README.md

-You are tasked with developing CubeWell, a web-based 3D puzzle game inspired by the classic "Blockout."
+You are tasked with developing Space Cubes, a web-based 3D puzzle game inspired by the classic "Blockout."
 In this game, players stack falling 3D blocks (polycubes) into a pit to form solid layers without gaps.
-Completing a layer clears it, causing the layers above to drop down, and the goal is to score points while preventing the pit from filling up completely.
+Completing a layer clears it and awards points, while the game ends if blocks stack up to the top of the pit.
 Below are detailed, actionable instructions to implement this game using modern web technologies, ensuring compatibility with both desktop and mobile devices.

 Technology Stack